 Scotland’s Futures Forum is the Scottish Parliament’s futures think-tank.
-It works on a non-party basis to promote research and to stimulate debate on the long-term challenges and opportunities that Scotland faces, with the aim of informing MSPs and others and enabling them to consider the effects of decisions taken today on Scotland’s long-term future.
+It works on a non-party basis to promote research and to stimulate debate on the long-term challenges and opportunities that Scotland faces.
+We aim to inform MSPs and those who work with them, enabling them to consider the effects of decisions taken today on Scotland’s long-term future.

 Looking beyond the five-year electoral cycle and away from party politics, the Futures Forum seeks to bring fresh perspectives, ideas and creativity on how we might prepare now for the future.
-It hosts discussions and seminars and presents ideas to engage Scotland’s parliamentarians and challenge their thinking.
+We host discussions and seminars and present ideas to engage Scotland’s parliamentarians and challenge their thinking.

 Directors come from two general categories: MSPs and non-MSPs.
 MSP directors are nominated by their party to provide a parliamentary input into the work of the Futures Forum.
 Non-MSP directors bring experience of different aspects of civic Scotland, including academia, the third sector, the arts and industry.